alphagov/search-api/docs/search-api.md

    but it is good practice to set this to only the fields you actually want information on (doing this will normally increase performance).

+ - ab_tests: a/b test with selected variant type.
+This allows test to be configured from upstream apps.

+   Each a/b test name should be followed by a ':' and then the variant type to be used.
+If multiple a/b test setting are being passed in they should be comma separated.

+   No validation is done to ensure the a/b test name provided is current implemented.

 ## Examples

 For example: